 How To Still Enjoy Your Garden In Winter

-For those a little more patient, now could be an excellent time to plant onions and garlic – these vegetables can be sewn in the autumn and should be ready to harvest by summer.
-You can also grow broad beans and peas over the winter – by planting them now; they should be ready by spring.
+For those who are a little more patient, this time of year could be excellent for planting onions and garlic—these vegetables can be sown in the autumn and should be ready to harvest by summer.
+You can also grow broad beans and peas over the winter—by planting them now, they should be ready by spring.

 empty hallway